Gabri432/java-unimi/README.md

   - DrawChess.java/.class

 - e02
-  - currently empty, it will contains other java classes
+  - currently empty, it will contain other java classes

 ## Notes
 - The programs may not be much efficient as the porpuse of this repository was just for making practice with Java features.